eddelbuettel/binb/README.md

   [Noto Sans](https://www.google.com/get/noto),
   [Algreya Sans](https://github.com/huertatipografica/Alegreya-Sans) as the small caps font and [Inconsolata](https://github.com/google/fonts/tree/master/ofl/inconsolata) as a monospaced font.
+- Monash wants the [Carlito](https://fontlibrary.org/en/font/carlito) which some systems (such Ubuntu) provide.

 If you use [Debian](https://www.debian.org) or [Ubuntu](https://www.ubuntu.com), you can use the informal font packages I created for [Fira and Fira